Finchley and Golders Green: Boundary reviews

 These changes took effect at the 2010 general election.

-2023 boundary review

-The revised proposals by the Boundary Commission are for a Finchley and Golders Green constituency covering the wards of Childs Hill, Cricklewood, East Finchley, Garden Suburb, Golders Green, West Finchley and Woodhouse.
-The Boundary Commission will submit its final report and recommendations to Parliament on 1 July 2023.
+The 2023 Periodic Review of Westminster constituencies recommended a new composition for the constituency which was adopted for the 2024 general election.

 History

 Most of this zone was in Finchley (abolished), created in 1918, most famously represented by former Conservative Prime Minister Margaret Thatcher from 1959 to 1992; reshaping meant that she never re-won as large a majority as in 1959, and was re-elected by a 10 per cent margin in 1974.
 She nonetheless won 8,000 and 9,000 majorities, 20 per cent margins, at the three general elections throughout her premiership.

 Since the nominal result at the 1992 general election, and officially from its creation, the seat has been a national bellwether.

 The 2015 result gave the seat the 65th-most marginal majority of the Conservative Party's 331 seats by percentage of majority.

 The 2019 result saw Labour's share of the vote decline by 19.6% as the party dropped to third place.
 This was the eighth-worst decline among the 630 Labour candidates.
 The Liberal Democrats, who came second in the seat for the first time, increased their vote share by 25.3%, the third-largest increase of their candidates.
 They were partly helped by the Green Party's choice to stand aside locally via the Unite to Remain electoral pact.
 Despite the Conservative share of the vote going down 3%, their majority quadrupled from 2017.